If you want to be well prepared for a job interview, learning how to answer the toughest interview questions is crucial.

 When you are interviewing it’s difficult to concentrate on answering the tough questions but you can be sure that hiring managers will ask them and you have to be prepared.

-Your potential employers want to know how you behave in a stressful situation – whether you can think on your feet and how you can handle unexpected things.
+Your potential employers want to know how you behave in a stressful situation – whether you can think on the fly and how you can handle an unexpected things.
 In most cases it’s not even your answer that matters, it’s how you compose yourself while answering.
 And how you respond to these questions can elevate or kill your chances of landing the job offer.

 The good news is that most of the toughest interview questions are quite common.
 We have rounded up the 5 most popular queries with suggestions on how you could answer them to help you feel confident and prepared going into your interview.

 In most cases, this is the first question you will be asked during the interview.
 It might seem pretty simple on the surface, as talking about yourself is easy.
 However, this query is more complex and game-changing than some give it credit for.

 Employers ask this question to determine who you are as a person and whether you can fit this position and the company culture.

 For a job seeker, this query is a unique opportunity to emphasize relevant experience and position himself/herself as the best candidate for this job opening.